awsdocs/amazon-redshift-developer-guide/doc_source/REGEXP_SUBSTR.md

 ## Arguments<a name="REGEXP_SUBSTR-arguments"></a>

  *source\_string*
-A string expression, such as a column name, to be searched\.
+A string expression to be searched\.

  *pattern*
 A string literal that represents a SQL standard regular expression pattern\.